How Our Calibrated Fan’s create flow and Fan Pressure

 Range Rings and Plates are installed on the inlet side of the fan housing to artificially restrict flow, control the amount of air going through the fan, and thus control the Fan Pressure.

 By measuring the Fan Pressure developed across the fan housing, and knowing the size of the hole(s) in the installed Range, we can calculate the volume of air moving through the fan.
-The area which is being pressurised will exert pressure at the gauge green port which will be picked up and included as part of the measured pressure difference.
-Our self-referencing fans avoid the need for adjusting Fan Pressure measurements by measuring the pressure difference at the fan inlet directly with both the green and yellow tubes connected to either side of the fan inlet on the fan.
-With our self-referencing fans both yellow and green tubes are connected between the fan and the gauge, and there is no compensation for the room pressure.
+The area being pressurised will exert pressure at the gauge’s green port, which will be picked up and included as part of the measured pressure difference.

 Multifan tests